keptn/tutorials/site/tutorials/keptn-argo-integration.md

     argocd app sync carts-production
     ```

 1. Check whether the hook triggered Keptn.
 Therefore, go to Keptn's Bridge and check whether there is a `sh.keptn.events.deployment-finished` event.
-You can access it by a port-forward from your local machine to the Kubernetes cluster:

-    ```
-    kubectl port-forward svc/bridge -n keptn 9000:8080
-    ```
-    The Keptn's Bridge is then available on: http://localhost:9000.

-1. Follow the events in the Keptn's Bridge.
+1. Follow the events in the Keptn's Bridge and compare it to the screenshot below.

 1. The new version (i.e. the `canary`) as well as the released version (i.e. the `primary`) of the `carts` service are exposed via a LoadBalancer.
 In order to access the website of the `carts` service, query the external IPs of the LoadBalancer: